mendel5/imapsync/README.md

 --delete2 # delete all emails on host2 (target)
 --delete2folders # delete all folders on host2 (target)

-# Note: the line breaks have to be removed
+# Note: the line breaks and comments have to be removed.
+The whole command has to be on a single line.
 ```

 ## Encryption